 | Materials per sensor unit | ~$4–7 | $200+ |

-This work demonstrates the first systematic study of optical discs as GC-SPR substrates, validated by RCWA simulations from AFM measurements.
-Key results: (1) optical discs support GC-SPR excitation without nanofabrication; (2) front-side Ag-coated BD-R gives sharpest resonances and 321 nm/RIU sensitivity with highest repeatability; (3) CD-R achieves highest sensitivity at 394 nm/RIU; (4) silver outperforms copper; (5) front-side illumination is preferred.
-Sensor material cost is under $10 per unit — over 99% cheaper than commercial GC-SPR.
-The problem is not in science but in availability and cost.
-DiscSPR demonstrates that optical disc SPR platforms can help solve this.
+This work demonstrates the first systematic study of optical discs as GC-SPR substrates, validated by RCWA simulations derived from AFM measurements.
+Key results: (1) optical discs support GC-SPR excitation without any nanofabrication; (2) front-side Ag-coated BD-R gives the sharpest resonances and 321 nm/RIU sensitivity; (3) CD-R achieves the highest sensitivity at 394 nm/RIU; (4) silver outperforms copper; (5) front-side illumination is preferred across all substrates.
+Sensor material cost is under $10 per unit — more than 99% cheaper than commercial GC-SPR.
+DiscSPR demonstrates that optical disc SPR platforms can help close the gap between laboratory biosensing and affordable, deployable water monitoring.